myersg86/gitlab/doc/user/application_security/dast/index.md

 ## Reports

-The DAST job can emit various reports.
+The DAST tool emits a JSON report file.
+The schema for this report can be found [here](https://gitlab.com/gitlab-org/security-products/security-report-schemas/-/blob/master/dist/dast-report-format.json).

 ### List of URLs scanned